 Discard these whites and place the egg back in the bowl.

-Do I still need to use vacuum-sealed or Ziplock bags?
+Do I still need to use vacuum-sealed bags?

 Nope, eggs are one of the few foods you can sous vide without having to put it into a bag first.

 Why bother with sous vide when I can just boil eggs in a pot?

 Two words: Precision and accuracy.
 Using the sous vide method takes away any of the guesswork and allows you to cook eggs to your prefered texture and doneness.
 It’s particularly useful if you are preparing breakfast or brunch for a large friend or family gathering.

 Can I leave my eggs in the water bath once the cook is finished?